clearbrian/api-ai-ios-sdk_demos/README.md

 set up sample Agent using https://api.ai/docs/getting-started/5-min-guide/

 Then enter

 Subscription key

 Client access token

 in AppDelegate

         configuration.clientAccessToken = "......"

         configuration.subscriptionKey = "......"

+The try talkign to app or typing in app:

-The try "Weather for Washington" or "Weather for New York"
+"Weather for Washington" or "Weather for New York"

+if understood should get json with weather for either